collamaf/SimDaVinci/README_DaVinci.md

 ## GEOMETRY
 - Extended Sr Source ending at Z=0
 - Cu collimator on top of Sr source (toggleble)
-- CMOS Detector starting at Z offset (Z distance is from source surface and possible resin (in case of sensor 1 or up to the sensor in case of sensor 2, even if with filter)
+- Pter Detector starting at Z offset (Z distance is from source surface and possible resin (in case of sensor 1 or up to the sensor in case of sensor 2, even if with filter)
-- Sensor resin filter in contact with CMOS (towards source)
+- Sensor resin filter in contact with Pter (towards source)
 - Dummy volume for scoring purposes between source (or if presente CU Collimator) and World to score what exits the primary generation
-- "infinite" carrier volume behind CMOS to simulate mechanical support
+- "infinite" carrier volume behind Pter to simulate mechanical support

 ## PHYSICS